Hotel Left Bank - Paris

 - Nespresso machine in room

 - Board games (Domino, Tarot, Chess...), videogames consoles (Nintendo 2DS and PSVita)

 - Laptop, printer and pad at your disposal

 - Parking on site (upon request only)

-- Friendly pets are welcome (upon request only)
+- Friendly dogs are welcome (upon request only)

 - Rooms equipped with complimentary smartphone at your disposal during your stay

 (Unlimited calls to EUROPE, USA and CANADA / Unlimited 4G Internet / cityguide with a selection of the best addresses for restaurants and hotspots of Paris)